On Norway’s North Cape, nature takes the reins. This is a place of environmental extremes – in the best way.

 All three of these North Cape fishing villages feature pastel houses and bring a splash of color to the otherwise arid landscape of the North Cape.
 They are inhabited by Sámi, Kven, and Norwegian peoples.

-The fishing village of Kamøyvær is a 27-kilometer drive southeast from Nordkapphallen.
+The fishing village of Kamøyvær is a 27-kilometer drive southeast of Nordkapphallen.
 Along with quaint houses and a cozy hotel, Kamøyvær is home to the East of the Sun art gallery with exhibits including books, handicrafts, and paintings inspired by the North Cape.
 The gallery artist, who also lives within it, is German-born creator Eva Schmutterer.

 Gjesvær, a 40-kilometer drive southwest of Nordkapphallen, is a fishing village with exceptional views of the Gjesværstappan archipelago.
-Historic Gjesvær is named in the Heimskringla saga and it’s the only place in all of Finnmark known from the time of the Viking Age.
+Historic Gjesvær is named in the Heimskringla saga, and it’s the only place in all of Finnmark known from the time of the Viking Age.